 We estimate the models in equation (6) through (8) by using 3 different methods; pooled OLS, RE and FE.
-To choose between RE and FE, Hausman's (1978) specification test is conducted7.
-Failing to reject null hypothesis through Hausman test suggests that the RE estimators are consistent, otherwise FE estimators are consistent for interpretation.
+To choose between RE and FE, Hausman's (1978) specification test is conducted.
+Failing to reject null through Hausman test suggests that the RE estimators are consistent, otherwise FE.

 Panel data analysis is based on strong assumption of no heteroskedasticity and no serial correlation.
-Therefore, estimation model with panel data assumes that regression disturbances are homoskedasticity with same variance across time and individuals.
-This may be restrictive assumption for panels, where the cross-sectional units may be varying in size and as a result may exhibit different variation.
-Similarly, ignoring serial correlation when it is present results in consistency but inefficient estimates of the regression coefficient and biased standard errors (Baltagi, 2008).
+Therefore, "estimation model with panel data assumes that regression disturbances are homoskedasticity with same variance across time and individuals.
+This may be restrictive assumption for panels, where the cross-sectional units may be varying size and as a result may exhibit different variation" (Baltagi, 2008, pp.88).
+Similarly, "ignoring serial correlation when it is present results in consistent but inefficient estimates of the regression coefficient and biased standard errors" (et.al., 2008, pp.92).
 However, the issue of serial correlation is easily dissolved by various testing methodologies.

-7 Hausman tests is carried out against null hypothesis H0: $E(\mathbf{u}{tt}/\mathbf{X}{tt})=0$, i.e. contemporous correlation between error term and independent variables is zero, which is also a basic assumption of RE model.
+Hausman tests is carried out against null hypothesis H0: E(uit/Xit)=0, i.e. contemporous correlation between error term and independent variables is zero, which is also a basic assumption of RE model.